 Ron recently retired as the Group President of Specialty Infusion Services at DiplomatRon joined Diplomat when it acquired MedPro Rx in June 2014 where he served for 11 years as the company’s Chief Operating Officer.
 Previously, he helped lead home infusion companies in a number of executive roles, including as President and CEO of Sunrise Healthcare, President of Home Healthcare Solutions and Vice President of Sales and Operations at Biomedical Homecare.
 Ron has also served on the boards of local youth education programs, environmental and community advocacy groups, as well as the board of the National Myasthenia Gravis Association.
 Ron currently serves on the Board of Visitors for VCU and is also on the Medical College of Virginia Foundation Board.
 Ron received his bachelor’s degree in pharmacy from the Medical College of Virginia at Virginia Commonwealth University.
 He later completed an ASHP-accredited pharmacy residency at MCV Hospitals in Richmond, Virginia.

-Meredyth is the Director of Pharmacy at McGuire VA Medical Center.
-She supervises a wide variety of clinical and distributive pharmacy services for inpatients and outpatients, including specialty areas like Spinal Cord Injury, Oncology, Polytrauma, Pain, and Psychiatry.
-She also oversees pharmacist-run clinics in Anticoagulation and Metabolic Syndrome as well as educational programs for Introductory Pharmacy Practice Experiences (IPPE)/ Advanced Pharmacy Practice Experiences (APPE) students and American Society of Health-Systems Pharmacists (ASHP)-accredited PGY-1 and PGY-2 residents.
-Meredyth is a two-time VCU/MCV graduate, with a B.S. in Pharmacy in 1980, and a Master of Science in Healthcare Administration in 1994.
-She obtained a Doctor of Pharmacy from Shenandoah University in 2006.
+Meredyth is the former Director of Pharmacy at McGuire VA Medical Center.
+She supervised a wide variety of clinical and distributive pharmacy services for inpatients and outpatients including specialty areas like Spinal Cord Injury, Oncology, Polytrauma, Pain and Mental Health.
+She provided oversight for pharmacist-managed clinics in Anticoagulation, Metabolic Syndrome in addition to educational programs for IPPE and APPE students.
+She also supervised ASHP-accredited PGY-1 and PGY-2 residency programs.
+Meredyth earned two VCU/MCV degrees - A BS in Pharmacy in 1980 and a Master of Science in Healthcare Administration in 1994.
+She also received a Doctor of Pharmacy degree from Shenandoah University in 2006.
+She is currently a volunteer pharmacist for Crossover Ministries.

 Peter Ramsey, Ph.D.